Topological Charge Order and Binding in a Frustrated XY Model and Related systems: Approximate Ground States and The Low Energy Dual (topological charge) Model

 where $m_{\vec{x}}$ and $f_{\vec{x}}$ are the local vorticity and frustration in the plaquette $\vec{x}$.
 The sum over $\vec{x}^{\prime}$ spans the entire lattice.
 (In higher dimensions the denominator readily generalizes to $2\sum_{l=1}^{d} (1- \cos k_{l})$.)
 Employing the ``Biot-Savart'' law and the magnetic analogy, boundary effects may be included by extending the integral to include images of the singularities.
 The ground state energy given a certain distribution of $\{m_{\vec{x}}\}$ and $\{f_{\vec{x}}\}$ outside our domain is

+The ``Coulomb gas'' type character of the XY model suggested by Eq. (\ref{topo1}) is well-known and has been derived by various methods both approximate \cite{teitel-review,villain1977,coulomb1,coulomb2,coulomb3} and explicitly related to more exact duaities \cite{bond,clock}.
+The Coulomb gas representation has played a commanding role in the understanding of the frustrated (and non-frustrated) XY model.
+A principal complication that we will face in our endeavor of establishing low temperature transitions is that the typical dual Coulomb gas representation is {\it not exact} and thus may give rise to incorrect results.
+The techniques that we use in the current work allow us surmount these difficulties and will enable us prove the existence of low temperature topological charge order associated with the vorticities $m_{\vec{x}}$.

-In the small $k$ (continuum) limit $G(\vec{x}-\vec{x}^{\prime})$ becomes logarithmic.
-The resulting expression becomes identical, for all practical purposes, to the Villain model.
+In the small $k$ (continuum) limit , the kernel $G(\vec{x}-\vec{x}^{\prime})$ above becomes logarithmic as befits the two-dimensional Coulomb charges.
+The resulting expression becomes identical, for all practical purposes, to the Villain model \cite{villain1977}.
 In this limit, the energy of interaction between two vortices is

 where $q_{i} \equiv (m_{i}-f_{i})$.
 For the time being, we have inserted a length ``$a$'' in order to make the argument of the logarithm dimensionless.
 When supercurrent screening is introduced, ``$a$'' naturally becomes the screening length in the short distance limit.
 Thus, in this unscreened case, ``$a$'' may be regarded as the system size: $a = O(L)$ \cite{screening}.